 June 2011

-The HTMS Sattakut is undoubtedly the star of wreck diving in Koh Tao.
+The HTMS Sattakut is undoubtedly the star of Koh Tao wreck diving.
 Originally a US Navy landing craft infantry vessel (LCI-724), this 48-metre ship took part in the Battle of Iwo Jima during World War II before being transferred to the Royal Thai Navy.
 In June 2011, it was deliberately scuttled to create an artificial reef near Hin Pee Wee, off the north-west coast of Koh Tao.

 Depth